boddumanohar/holmes_template/holmes_services.md

 #Holmes Services:
 ## Overview
+Holmes-totem-Serivces is the part of HolmesProcessing that does analysis and creates a JSON file.

 All the Planners of HolmesProcessing are Microservices, where Holmes Totem is a central orchestrator for all of these services.
 For performing analysis HolmesProcessing uses Holmes-Totem-Services which are built on the ideas of microservices.
-These are pluggable services that we once use or remove easily according to the needs.
+These are pluggable services that we one can use or remove easily according to the needs.

+Holmes Totem-Services are kind of webservers that does analysis using a particular library and returns a JSON file.
+The analyser library can be anything We can either use libary or directly parse the commandline output (as we need to do process call and parse the ouput. which is not recomended and time consuming).

+Totem communicates with the services with are running a particular port via HTTP Protocol.

-These are fine grained services and uses a light weight HHTTP protocol for communication.
+Each services runs in an isolated environment with the illusion that they are the only process running in the system.
+These are fine grained services and uses a light weight HTTP protocol for communication.

 Each Totem-Services are atomic and does analysis individually.
 They don't depend on other Totem-Sevice to create the final output.
 Also there will not be any interprocess commnication between Totem-Services.
-The reason for this design choice is that this imporoves fault-tolerance and provides great flexibility.
+The reason for this design choice is that this imporoves fault-tolerance and provides great flexibility and enforces modular structure.

-These services are organised around capabilites.
-These enforces modular structure.

-each serivces is can be assummed as a processing with illusion that it's the only process run.
-Totem Services achieve this by using power of Linux namespaces.
-In other words, it uses containers to isolate each Service.
+Totem uses containers to isolate each Service.

+we need to build a webserver, with an endpoints.

-To communicate with Totem, Holmes Services uses external message queues or HTTP Protocol?
+To communicate with Totem, Holmes Services uses external message queues To communicate with services we use. external message queues.

 ##Communication Protocol
 Totem Communicates with its services via the http protocol.
 The request for the service is of type GET with an empty body.